Tips

 The primary objective of the Disability Insurance is to support individuals with disabilities to the extent that they can fully or partially support themselves through their own efforts and lead as independent a life as possible.

-> Contact the IV Office
+> Contact the IV office (German)

-Profil Foundation Comic
+Fondation Profil Comic

 Tips for Life Outside of Work